jbutcher21/aiclass/docs/senzing_entity_specification.md

 Rules
 - Provide GROUP_ASSOCIATION_TYPE to keep the group specific.
 Specific roles/groups (e.g., owners/executives of a company) are much smaller than the general population and therefore more discriminative.
+- Only use when the group is small and specific; primarily useful in sparse data contexts.
+- Do not set GROUP_ASSOCIATION for broad populations (e.g., political parties, religions, national populations, country/state residents, mega social networks).
+- Provide a precise GROUP_ASSOCIATION_TYPE and a specific GROUP_ASSOCIATION_ORG_NAME.
 - Example of discriminative power: the combination of a name with a small group (e.g., "George Washington" + "US President") is far rarer than the name alone.

 Example